Extended Coupled Cluster approach to Twisted Graphene Layers: Introduction

+The operators in the exponential generating the correlations are usually decomposed in terms of single, double, triple and further excitations relative to the reference state.
+Here the counter denotes the number of electrons promoted to excited states.
+The reason we are attracted to the ECC method, which is computationally more expensive than the common NCC approach, is that it incorporates the full Hartree-Fock equations \emph{irrespective of the reference state} and can be used to systematically include additional correlations \cite{Arponen1983, Arponen1987ECC1, Arponen1987ECC2, Arponen1988, Robinson1989, Ligterink01, Snape10, Laestadius2017}.
+This means that the fully correlated state in the ECC method can actually be orthogonal to the original reference state, which is key to describing phase transitions.
+In this work, an efficient numerical procedure is developed to implement such calculations for graphene.

-In the case of graphene systems, the natural choice for the reference state is the non-interacting half-filled Fermi sea, which means that excitations are labelled by the number of particle-hole states.
-This can be most easily done by introducing the particle and hole operators to simplify the algebra.
-It is known (and relatively easy to show) that the ECC singles approach with only one-particle-one-hole excitations is equivalent to the unrestricted Hartree-Fock approximation - this is not the case for the more commonly used normal coupled cluster (NCC) method \cite{Bartlett2009}, which has also been applied to graphene \cite{Faulstich2022}.
+In the case of graphene systems, the most natural choice for the reference state is the non-interacting half-filled Fermi sea, which means that excitations can be labeled by the number of particles and holes relative to this state.
+This can be most easily done by introducing particle and hole operators to simplify the algebra.
+It is known \cite{Arponen1983, Arponen1987ECC1, Arponen1987ECC2, Arponen1988} that the ECC singles approach with only one-particle-one-hole excitations is equivalent to the unrestricted Hartree-Fock approximation -- this is not the case for the NCC method, which has also been applied to graphene \cite{Faulstich2022}.
+Of course, combining NCC with a Hartree-Fock reference state, as is quite common in quantum chemistry \cite{Bartlett2009}, shows some similarity.
+However, the elegance of the ECC method is that the inherent Hartree-Fock part of the calculation automatically adapts to the many-body correlations, and the extended parametrization allows to describe states that have zero overlap with the reference state, as is the case for phase transitions.
+As with most other many-body methods the effect of partial filling due to a bias potential applied to graphene can be included by introducing a chemical potential, i.e., by working with the grand potential.

-At the level of the singles truncation, it is most natural in the particle hole-formalism to include all operators containing two creation operators states.
-This describes one-particle-one-hole, two-particle and two-hole excitations, which thus contain the description of pair-correlations fully equivalent to the Hartree-Fock-Bogoliubov formalism - without any assumption about the nature of the pairing gap.
-Due to the equivalence to the mean-field methods, unlike the NCC method, ECC can also be used to describe phase transitions, even if the reference state does not describe the new phase.
-This is especially important for strongly correlated systems with multiple phases, such as TBG, since there is no requirement for the reference state to change from phase to phase.
-Finally, the effect of partial filling due to a bias potential applied to graphene can be included in the usual way using a chemical potential.
+In the particle and hole operator basis, we introduce a common set of creation operators $\hat{d}_i^\dagger$ that create either a particle or hole, depending on the index $i$.
+In this form, the singles truncation contains all operators containing the exponential of two creation operators.
+This then describes both one-particle-one-hole and two-particle and two-hole excitations.
+Such a combination of correlations operators is fully equivalent to the Hartree-Fock-Bogoliubov formalism without any apriori assumption about the nature of the pairing gap.
+There is no requirement for the reference state to change from phase to phase, as long as we have a complete enough set of correlation operators.